+What is Chapter 7 bankruptcy?
 Chapter 7 bankruptcy is the most common type of bankruptcy and is often referred to as a “liquidation bankruptcy.”
 Chapter 7 bankruptcy is used to eliminate, or discharge, primarily unsecured debts such as credit cards or medical bills.
-Chapter 7 does not eliminate secured debts, such as vehicles (unless the secured item is surrendered).
+Chapter 7 does not eliminate secured debts, such as mortgages and vehicle payments (unless the secured item is surrendered).
 Chapter 7 will not save a house from foreclosure nor a car from repossession if you are delinquent in payments.
-You must qualify for Chapter 7 by passing a “Means Test” (discussed elsewhere on this website).
-In Chapter 7, all of the debtor’s non-exempt assets are turned over to a bankruptcy trustee for sale.
+In Chapter 7, all of the debtor’s non‑exempt assets are turned over to a bankruptcy trustee for sale.
 Sale proceeds, if any, are distributed among the unsecured creditors.
-Most Florida Chapter 7 debtors have little non-exempt personal property because of Florida’s liberal exemption laws.

-The Orlando Division accepts bankruptcy filings from individuals who reside or are domiciled in one of several Central Florida counties including Orange County, Seminole County, Volusia County, Lake County, and other surrounding counties.
-Anyone who resides in the Middle District of Florida may be able to file in the Orlando Division (even though a resident of a county in the Jacksonville, Fort Meyers, or Tampa Division).
+Who can file Bankruptcy in Florida?
 Any Florida resident can file bankruptcy in Florida.
-If you file bankruptcy in Florida, however, you can only claim Florida’s asset exemptions if you have resided in Florida for the previous two (2) years.
-Otherwise, you must use exemptions of the state where you previously lived for two years or, in some cases, the default set of federal bankruptcy exemptions.
+If you file bankruptcy in Florida, however, you can only claim Florida’s exemptions if you have resided in Florida for the previous two (2) years.
+Otherwise, you must use the exemptions of the state where you lived the previous two years or, in some cases, the default set of federal bankruptcy exemptions.